My Health Journey

 Within five months of starting DNRS I got to go to three weddings, went out to eat numerous times and even went to Italy!
 In Italy, I could eat anything I wanted, including ice cream, a slice of pizza and some bread - things I wouldn't even have dreamt of looking at prior to starting DNRS.

-I am now working full-time again, whereas before starting DNRS, there were some weeks when I couldn’t manage more than 6 hours of work and even those were a huge struggle.
+I returned to work full-time, whereas before starting DNRS, there were some weeks when I couldn’t manage more than 6 hours of work and even those were a huge struggle.
 I have also started running regularly again, which before I would have thought was impossible.
 I even got to complete a 5 km race six months after starting DNRS.

 I am so much happier and able to look to the future positively again and plan things with my husband, family and friends.
-Every night I go to bed convinced that I will be able to get up in the morning and get things done, rather than wondering whether I will be able to get up at all.
-I can walk through life like I used to and that feels so amazing.
+The biggest blessing of all has been adopting our son Gigi from India in 2018, which I know would definitely not have been possible without DNRS.
+I can walk through life like I used to and can keep up with everything that motherhood brings and that feels so amazing.

 A second chance at life